Mikesch-mp/icingaweb2-module-grafana/doc/03-module-configuration.md

 ### datasource
 The datasource that Grafana server uses.
 Can be InfluxDB, Graphite and PNP (untested).

+### defaultorgid
+Number of the default organization id where dashboards are located.
+Defaults to `1`.
+You can fetch the id if you browse to your grafana server menu -> Admin -> Global Orgs

 ### defaultdashbaord
 The name of the default dashboard that is used when no service/host graph s configured.